sdegutis/immaculatalibrary.com/site/data/articles/2025-08-10-dear-sarah-and-jane.md

 title: Dear Sarah and Jane...
 ---

 It's me, your dad.
-I am writing this to you because I love you, my daughters.
-I have tried to call you many times in the past 7 hours as I promised I would, but she's not letting me.
-I think they are trying to keep you from me again.
-I don't know what is happening.

-I am writing this to you because I don't know when I will see you next, and I don't know what will happen to me, and I want to say a few more things to you.
+I am writing this to you because I love you, my daughters, and I want to say a few more things to you.
 I told you most of these things already, but I want to make sure you can remember them better for later.

 I trust that God will help me, and I know God will help you.
 Always trust in God and carry your cross.
 Never forget what I taught you: you know you are following the real Jesus if you are carrying your cross.